acrylian/zp_jqueryui/README.md

 Macro usage
 ------
-Due to the experimental nature it currently has only one macro currently: An accordion The structure of an accordion is:
+Due to the experimental nature it currently has only one macro currently: An accordion.
+The structure of an accordion is:
 ```
   <div class="accordion">